M-209: Security

 The security of the M-209 was good for its time, but it was by no means perfect.
 As with the Lorenz Electric teletypewriter cipher machine (codenamed Tunny by the Allies), if a codebreaker got hold of two overlapping sequences, he would have a fingerhold into the M-209 settings, and its operation had some distinctive quirks that could be exploited.
-As of early 1943, German code breaking in World War II was able to read 10-30% of M-209 messages.
-It was, however, considered adequate for tactical use and was still used by the US Army during the Korean War.
+As of early 1943, German code breaking in World War II was able to read 10–30 percent of M-209 messages.
+It was considered adequate for tactical use and was still used by the US Army during the Korean War.

-US researcher Dennis Ritchie has described a 1970s collaboration with James Reeds and Robert Morris on a ciphertext-only attack on the M-209 that could solve messages of at least 2000–2500 letters.
-Ritchie relates that, after discussions with the NSA, the authors decided not to publish it, as they were told the principle was applicable to machines then still in use by foreign governments.
+US researcher Dennis Ritchie has described a 1970s collaboration with James Reeds and Robert Morris on a ciphertext-only attack on the M-209 that could solve messages of at least 2,000–2,500 letters.
+Ritchie relates that, after discussions with the National Security Agency (NSA), the authors decided not to publish it, as they were told the principle was applicable to machines then still in use by foreign governments.

 In 2004, German news site Heise Online published a feature about the German efforts to break the M-209.